 Brazil, Government: Deleted

-Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts are still needed to guarantee access for all citizens.
+We recognize with appreciation all of the efforts exerted to increase affordable access in the developing countries and in particular LDCs.

-Czech Republic, Government:
+Czech Republic, Government: CZ supports this text

 CUBA, Government:

 Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts from industrialized countries, and international cooperation are still needed to guarantee access for all citizens.